 See answers to some of our frequently asked questions at the M.A. in History.

 Undergraduate students - Are you interested in our graduate program and want to sit in on one of our classes?
 Contact Kris to set up a time at firstname.lastname@example.org.

 Hannah Moses participated in this summer's The Gilder-Lehrman History Scholars Program.

-Liberty University in Lynchburg, Va., hosted its annual Civil War Seminar on Sept.
-28-30, 2012, which provided an opportunity for scholars to present and debate research on the military, political, social, and other aspects of one of the defining conflicts of American history.
-In honor of the sesquicentennial of the Civil War, the theme of this seminar was the battles, campaigns, and other events and personalities of 1862.
+Liberty University in Lynchburg, Va., will host its annual Civil War Seminar on Sept.
+13-15, 2013, which will provide an opportunity for scholars to present and debate research on the military, political, social, and other aspects of one of the defining conflicts of American history.
+In honor of the sesquicentennial of the Civil War, the theme of this seminar will be the battles, campaigns, and other events and personalities of 1863.

 For information, see the seminar's website at www.liberty.edu/civilwar.